cubiclesoft/php-flexforms-modules/README.md

 * html_options (textarea + HTML editor) - An array of options to pass to [TinyMCE](https://www.tinymce.com/docs/configure/integration-and-setup/).
 * html_callbacks (textarea + HTML editor) - An array of Javascript callbacks to pass to [TinyMCE](https://www.tinymce.com/docs/configure/integration-and-setup/).
 * passwordmanager (password + Stop Password Manager) - A boolean indicating whether or not to allow web browser password managers to work.
+* sitekey (recaptcha) - A string containing a [site key](https://www.google.com/recaptcha/admin).
+* size (recaptcha) - A string containing a valid size (depends on the version and sitekey but "invisible" for Invisible reCAPTCHA and "normal" or "compact" for reCAPTCHA v2).
+* options (recaptcha) - An array of extra options to pass to [Invisible reCAPTCHA](https://developers.google.com/recaptcha/docs/invisible#render_param) or [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display#render_param).
+Note that callback options won't work.
 * filter (table + Table Filter) - A boolean indicating whether or not to enable the table filter module on the table.
 * filter_options (table + Table Filter) - An array of options to pass to [FilterTable](https://github.com/sunnywalker/jQuery.FilterTable).
 * filter_callbacks (table + Table Filter) - An array of Javascript callbacks to pass to [FilterTable](https://github.com/sunnywalker/jQuery.FilterTable).